Meet Amy Doyle

 Because of my own experience, I have a deep respect for the complexity of people’s inner worlds.

-When someone sits down in my counselling room, I’m not looking for something to fix.
+When working with someone, I’m not looking for something to fix.
 I’m listening for the patterns, beliefs and emotional responses that have developed over time, often for very understandable reasons.

 Our work is about bringing clarity to those patterns so that you have more choice in how you respond moving forward.